-Human beings naturally resist change but reinventing your business strategies and improving systems and performance are necessary for business success.
-Key factors of rolling out any new function are: understanding the motivations of the individuals whom you are asking to change.
+Human beings naturally resist change, but reinventing your business strategies and improving systems and performance are necessary for business success.
+A key factor in rolling out any new function is understanding the motivations of the individuals whom you are asking to change.

-A ten-year-old client company had grown into the awkward stage of adolescence.
+Some time ago I worked with a ten-year-old business that had grown into the awkward stage of adolescence.
 The employees were tasked with taking on more responsibility, exceeding revenue targets, tighter reporting, and more professionalism.
-The company’s founders were stuck in their previous ways of leading the business: through dictatorship, managing with a heavy hand, focused on their own internal motivations.
-They knew nothing else and believed they had a problem with their staff.
-Regardless of who the players were the problems kept repeating themselves.
+The company’s founders were stuck in their previous ways of leading the business: through dictatorship, managing with a heavy hand, and focused on their own internal motivations, they knew nothing else.
+Problems began to appear and the leaders’ internal focus led them to believe the problem was with their staff.
+Yet, regardless of who the players were, the problems kept repeating themselves.

-The new incentive program costs were much less than the old incentive programs and they created an energized buzz around the organization about positive change.
-Through a basic restructuring of the scheduling process, an internal marketing campaign, a bit of coaching and some basic cross-training, we instituted a program that empowered the management team and motivated their employees to reach the company goals.
+The new incentive program costs were much less than the old incentive programs, but yet they created an energized buzz around the organization about positive change.
+Through a simple restructuring of the scheduling process, an internal marketing campaign, a bit of coaching, and some basic cross-training, we instituted a program that empowered the management team and motivated their employees to reach the company goals.

 Are you getting the results you want?
 Are people really buying into your vision, mission, and goals?
 What new initiative are you working on that must achieve results?
 We can help.